Janspiry/distributed-pytorch-template/README.md

 #### Customize Dataset

-Dataset part decide the data need to be fed into network, you can define dataset by following steps:
+Dataset part decides the data need to be fed into the network, you can define the dataset by following steps:

 1. Put your dataset under `data` folder.
 See `dataset.py` in this folder as an example.
 2. Edit the **\[dataset\]\[train|test\]** part in `config/base.json` to import and initialize dataset.